 UNDERSTANDING THE PANDEMIC'S IMPACTS

-The University of Utah community has mobilized enormous efforts towards understanding the nature of the novel coronavirus and its impact on society.
-Investigators from nearly every discipline are leading COVID-19-related projects to study the virus from all angles—from clinical and vaccine trials and therapy and technology development, to digging into the societal and economic implications.
+Within weeks of the onset of the COVID-19 outbreak, the University of Utah community mobilized enormous efforts toward understanding the nature of the novel coronavirus and its impact on society.
+Today some 200 investigators from nearly every discipline are leading more than 200 COVID-19-related projects to study the virus from all angles—from testing and vaccine trials to its impact on vulnerable communities and rates of domestic violence.

-The flash flood-like emergence of COVID-19 has shined a spotlight on the University of Utah Health’s Immunology, Inflammation, and Infectious Disease (3i) initiative that brings scientists from diverse backgrounds together to conduct research in these fields.
+The flash flood-like emergence of COVID-19 has shined a spotlight on University of Utah Health’s Immunology, Inflammation, and Infectious Disease (3i) initiative that brings scientists from diverse backgrounds together to conduct research in these fields.
 With 3i in place, the U and partners were able to quickly leverage our strengths to answer the most pressing questions about COVID-19.

 RESEARCH BY THE NUMBERS

-Data Science and Genomic Medicine
+Data Science and

-Environmental Impact and Minimizing Exposure
+Environmental Impact and

 COVID-19 RESEARCH NEWS

 A SAMPLING OF STORIES ABOUT HOW OUR RESEARCH IS MAKING A DIFFERENCE